yamerooo123/ResearchNBugBountyEncyclopedia/README.md

 I like to think and think again. like I'm living in the future where my head is constantly thinking all possibilities. this habit of mine is like a double-edge sword.
 It helps me see the outcome while stress is killing me.
 If you see me staring at the blank space please forgive me I'm having a life in my head. lol

-<b>My only regret is i should've found my passion early. i wonder how much potential would i become if i started my journey 2 years early.</b>
+<b>My only regret is that I didn’t find my passion earlier.
+I wonder how much potential I would have realized if I had started my journey two years sooner.</b>

 <h1>CVE records</h1>